alexisyslau/_alexislau.github.io/_pages/research.md

 ### Direct Imaging of Exoplanets

-I have been working on a large direct imaging survey with [Professor Sasha Hinkley](https://emps.exeter.ac.uk/physics-astronomy/staff/sh573), obtained by the W. M. Keck Observatory.
+I have been working on a large direct imaging survey with [Professor Sasha Hinkley] <https://emps.exeter.ac.uk/physics-astronomy/staff/sh573>, obtained by the W. M. Keck Observatory.
 My master project is based on a survey of more than 20,000 images obtained from W.M.
 Keck.
 All targets have infrared excess in 22 micron from WISE all-sky survey, main A&F type stars.

 The aims of the project are:

 * Searching for exoplanets and disks
 * Enhance the performance at the inner working angle
 * Better detection method for searching candidates